rdoxenham/openstack-training/documentation/openstack-manual.md

 In the above you can see that '58a576bfd7b34df1afb372c1c905798e' is my tenant-id and 'cbbb1794-0ea9-447a-a2f8-8fad74c11426' is the instance-id.
 Via the message bus the nova-network instance running on the compute node responsible for this instance will dynamically add the floating IP address to its public interface and will adjust the iptables firewall rules to forward traffic to the instance.

+##**OpenStack Security Groups**

-However, by default, OpenStack Security Groups prevent any access to instances via the public network, including ICMP/ping!
+By default, OpenStack Security Groups prevent any access to instances via the public network, including ICMP/ping!
 Therefore, we have to manually edit the security policy to ensure that the firewall is opened up for us.
 Let's add two rules, firstly for all instances to have ICMP and SSH access.
 By default, Nova ships with a 'default' security group, it's possible to create new groups and assign custom rules to these groups and then assign these groups to individual servers.
 For this lab, we'll just configure the default group.

 First, enable ICMP for *every* node: